devthedud3/pedl/README.md

-## Version 2 of my digital portfolio
+## Version 2 of my digitaal portfolio